2019 Indigenous Scholarships awarded

-Thomas is from Parkes and has been accepted into the University of Newcastle to study a Bachelor of Engineering Honours Electrical and Electronic.
-Peter is from Tottenham and has been accepted into the University of Wollongong to study a Bachelor of Engineering Honours.
+Sophie Cusack from Parkes has been accepted into Charles Sturt University in Bathurst to study a Bachelor of Nursing and Kristi Logan from Peak Hill has been accepted into Charles Sturt University in Dubbo to study a Bachelor of Nursing.

-The scholarship program awards $5,000 per year to non-technical scholarship holders and $10,000 per year to technical scholarship holders.
+Both Sophie and Kristi will receive $5,000 per year of their study as part of their non-technical scholarship.
 The recipients also receive a laptop to assist them with their tertiary studies.
 In addition to financial support the students receive work placements on site at Northparkes and throughout Australia.

 About CMOC-Northparkes Mines